sjoshihypen/BHEL-Sentiment-Social-Analysis/README.md

 **3. 💬 Extract Comments & Perform Sentiment Analysis**

-Our AI-powered tool scans post comments to determine sentiment—positive, neutral, or negative.
+Our AI-powered tool scans post comments to determine sentiment—**Positive**, **Neutral**, or **Negative**.
 This analysis helps identify public opinion and provides insights into the brand’s reputation and user engagement levels.

 **4. 📊 Engagement Statistics & Sentiment Breakdown**